Sam-NB/northbay-gstn-kaf-elas/README.md

   Apache Kafka

 We used a 3 stack approach.
-We have a broker cluster that hosts the Kafka broker topics and Zookeeper nodes, a consumer cluster
+A Broker stack defining a cluster that hosts the Kafka broker topics and Zookeeper nodes.
+A ConsumerWorker stack that defines the cluster of listeners on the topic that emit to cloudwatch.
+A ProducerWorker stack that defines a cluster of listeners for manual mode transmissions on tcp port 7355 and emits the demodulated and decoded messages to the Kafka groundstation topic.

 Communication is managed over the groundstation topic.